DevSinghSachan/multilingual_nmt/README.md

 * beam search with length normalization
 * exponential moving average checkpoint of parameters

-## Software Requirements
+## Requirements
-* python 3.6
-* pytorch v0.3.1
-* torchtext
-* chainer
-* numpy

-One can install the above packages using the requirements file.
+One can install the required packages from the requirements file.
 ```bash
 pip install -r requirements.txt
 ```